Learn how pumpkin can be a tasty and nutritious addition to your kid’s diet with these meal ideas!

-Did You Know . . .
-Pumpkin’s bright orange health-enhancing antioxidants can be easily included in your snacks and meals.
+Did you know that pumpkin’s bright orange health-enhancing antioxidants can be easily included in your snacks and meals?

 Behind that smile of the Jack O’ Lantern lies a delicious vegetable that provides a great source of beta-carotene, vitamin A and fiber and has only 40 calories per half-cup serving.
 Pumpkin is much more than a Halloween must-have, it’s a nutrient-rich and versatile vegetable rich in carotenoids, which are responsible for the bright orange color and also are health-enhancing antioxidants.
 Beta-carotene is important for maintaining healthy eyes, lungs, heart function and circulation.
-Pumpkin seeds are packed with healthy omega-3 fatty acids, phyotantioxidant power, making it a super food!
+Pumpkin seeds are packed with healthy omega-3 fatty acids, antioxidant plant power, making superfood food!

 Healthy Pumpkin Pancakes

 - 1/2 cup white or whole-wheat flour

 - 3 tablespoons sugar

 - 1 tablespoon ground flax

 - 1/2 cup fat-free buttermilk (or low-fat), plus

 extra if needed for correct consistency